 Records which are made and kept for other business purposes do not need to be disposed of after 21 days.
 The requirement to dispose of the data relates to a record that is created solely for the purpose of NHS Test and Trace.
 All collected data, however, must comply with the General Data Protection Regulation and should not be kept for longer than is necessary.

 General Data Protection Regulation (GDPR)

-The data that we are asking you to collect is personal data and must be handled in accordance with GDPR to protect the privacy of your staff, customers and visitors.
+The data that you collect is personal data is and must be handled in accordance with GDPR to protect the privacy of your staff, customers and visitors.
 This section sets out the steps you can take to comply with GDPR.

-You do not have to inform every customer individually.
+You need to explain to people why you are collecting this data but this does not mean that you have to inform every customer or visitor individually.
 You might, for example, display a notice at your premises or on your website setting out what the data will be used for and the circumstances in which it might be accessed by NHS Test and Trace.
-You may need to offer some people additional support in accessing or understanding this information, for example, if they have a visual impairment or cannot read English.
+A template privacy notice can be found in annex B. You may need to offer some people additional support in accessing or understanding this information, for example, if they have a visual impairment or cannot read English.

 Appropriate technical and security measures must be in place to protect customer contact information, and the ICO has produced guidance on this.
 These measures will vary depending on how you choose to hold this information, including whether it is collected in hard copy or electronically.
 We would prefer you to record and protect information electronically, but we understand this might not be possible.

 When information should be shared with NHS Test and Trace